March 2014

 dissertation was titled The Writer as

-Double Agent: Essays on the Conspiratorial Mode in Contemporary Fiction
+Double Agent: Essays on the Conspiratorial Mode in Contemporary Fiction.
+It

 was basically a study of the use of unreliable narrator in Thomas Pynchon, John